 Overall, though, the engine is strong and took me on a 2,500 36 mile road trip around Europe with ease feel free to watch.
-The video I made in a trip to learn more, I would say this is a worthy winner of the top spot, but of course, I am biased.
+The article I made on a trip to learn more, I would say this is a worthy winner of the top spot, but of course, I am biased.

 So what's?
 Important is the fact that I imagine secured such a low quote with it, meaning, hopefully, you guys can get something at least slightly similar, depending on where you live.
-So in this video or an easy, ten first cars that I think you can buy for less than a thousand pounds insure quite cheaply.
+So in this article or an easy, ten first car that I think you can buy for less than a thousand pounds insure quite cheaply.

 Let me know your thoughts in the comments down below and don't forget to pay the week as well.
 As always, remember to Like comment subscribe, Instagram Patreon, all the good things, but as always, thank you very much for watching.